MiloAnton/JS-FTP-SERVER-CLIENT/README.md

 - Can connect to several clients
 - Lightweight and compatible with every computer
-- Import and export files in just one command
+- Import and export files in just one command (not yet implemented)
 - A child could use it, obviously

 myFtp_MiloAnton is a lightweight ftp server and client based on the RFC.